How to stick with New Year’s resolutions – it takes more than strong will!

 As one year ends and another starts – it is a universal time for reflecting on the past, the present and the future.
-Many of us are making New Year’s resolutions, setting intentions, reflecting on that which brings us value, meaning and purpose in life, fostering new qualities and pondering how to be with – and bring into being – new ideas, opportunities, hopes, dreams, passions and visions for the year ahead.
-It is also a time to consider making healthy changes and focusing on redirecting our energy away from cycles of that which no longer serves us.
+Many of us are making New Year’s resolutions (and wondering how to stick to New Year’s resolutions), setting intentions, reflecting on that which brings us value, meaning and purpose in life, fostering new qualities and pondering how to be with – and bring into being – new ideas, opportunities, hopes, dreams, passions and visions for the year ahead.
+It is also a time to consider redirecting our energy away from cycles of that which no longer serves us.

 Typically, intentions made about our appearance and desires are ego centred and come from what we call in psychology – the false self.
 Making unconscious choices and setting intentions from this part of ourselves is bound to result in failure and disappointment.